Eddie Lyons club member will cover the history of understanding the solar system from earliest times

 Below are some links from Met Eireann on the weather for observing and also from NASA as to when the Space Station will be over Cork.
 You can watch the ISS live at any time by clicking here or for amazing live views of the Earth, click here.

 The mainstay of the club are the fantastic lectures, free, once a month, and all welcome.
 The lecture list is here.
 As a member you will also receive the monthly newsletter created by our Chairman Peter Household, with smashing links to articles and fantastic pictures he spots from poring over astronomy topics.

 Our carefully curated list of books at Cork City Library is available to members.

-For members only, we have much more, including a new members morning at Blackrock Castle, telescope workshops, observing sessions, outings and get togethers.
+For members only, we have much more, including a new members morning at Tory Top Library in Ballyphehane which is the location for our regular Saturday morning member workshops, telescope workshops, observing sessions, outings and get togethers.
 Click Here.

 For any queries contact Lynda at firstname.lastname@example.org.
 Check out and like our page on Facebook and we’d appreciate a follow on Twitter, we’re well connected to lots of websites and information on astronomy, space and the cosmos so are able to pass on loads of interesting news.